RikkaApps/Riru/template/magisk_module/README.md

 ## Changelog

+### v25.0.0 (2021-03-15)

+- Allow modules to declare if they can be unload
+- Support unload self (requires all modules are updated to Riru API 25)

 ### v24.1.2 (2021-03-13)

-- Don't attempt to run hide for webview_zygote on pre-29
+- Don't attempt to run hide for `webview_zygote` on pre-29m

 ### v24.1.1 (2021-03-13)